kevin931/cytomulate/README.md

 Our documentation is built automatically on the cloud!
 If you wish to build locally, check our detailed guide [here](https://cytomulate.readthedocs.io/en/latest/change/build.html)!

-## Latest Release: v0.1.0
+## Latest Release: v0.1.1

-Our **FIRST OFFICIAL RELEASE** is here!
-From now on, all our releases will be supported with our standard support cycle.
-Here you will find our release notes.

-### Changes and New Features

-- Added Command-Line Interface with support for complex simulations
-- Improved docstrings
+This is our first maintenance update to be released to v0.1.x, and we are packing in lots of enhancements!
+All changes are regarding documentationo

+### Improvements
+- Added 4 more detailed tutorials on [our documentation website](https://cytomulate.readthedocs.io)
-- Improved documentations with tutorials
+- Improved docstrings with more details on key parameters

-### From Pre-release

-These are listed for documetation reasons for the first official release.

-- Support for ``Emulation Mode`` and ``Creation Mode``
-- Support for complex simulations
-- Availability on ``PyPI`` and ``conda``
+- Updated the lastest references and links

 ## References